df3xc/raspberry_headless/README.md

 chmod 777 install.sh

-This script installs some packages whichI find useful for headless operation:
+This script installs some packages which I find useful for headless operation:

-MONO
+MONO - the DOT.NET framework for GNU/Linux

-SAMBA
+SAMBA - mount Raspberry from Windows PC

-APACHE
+APACHE - The WEB Server

 PHP